 Employee or Self-Employed?

 The term 'employee' is generally defined as 'a person who has entered into or works under (or, where the employment has ceased, entered into or worked under) a contract of employment;'.
-However, in ascertaining whether a person is actually employed or self-employed, and accordingly what rights and/or entitlements that person has, it may be necessary for that person to seek a decision by means of a referral to the Revenue Commissioners or SCOPE section of the Department of Employment Affairs and Social Protection.
+However, in ascertaining whether a person is actually employed or self-employed, and accordingly what rights and/or entitlements that person has, it may be necessary for that person to seek a decision by means of a referral to the Revenue Commissioners or SCOPE section of the Department of Social Protection.

 A Code of Practice document outlining the criteria used for assessment of a person's status may be found through this link..